 Hotels

-The Aloha State is home to a bustling tourism industry and in the heart of Honolulu is hotels.
-Millions of visitors travel to Hawaii yearly in search of paradise experience.
-In order to remain on a competitive edge, numerous hotels strive to be environmentally friendly and technologically savvy in order to operate at higher level in building energy performance, landscaping, and water management.
+The Aloha State is home to a bustling tourism industry, with over a million visitors traveling yearly in search of a paradise experience.
+As all hotels strive to gain competitive edge, being environmentally-friendly and technologically-savvy will allow you to operate at a higher level in building energy performance, landscaping, and water management.

-Energy is in fact one of your organization’s most easily controlled costs.
-An energy efficient hotel not only improves guest comfort and reduces operating cost, it increases value to the property and strengthen organizational/brand image.
+Energy is also one of your organization’s most easily-controlled costs.
+An energy-efficient hotel not only improves guest comfort and reduces operating cost, it increases value to the property and strengthens your brand’s image.

 For Questions